Asset Publisher

 There are several strains of avian influenza virus, depending on the type of surface antigens (H and N) they present.
 Highly pathogenic avian influenza (HPAI) strains, including some H5 and H7 strains, are highly lethal, especially in domestic birds (geese and ducks seem to be more resistant to disease).
 Five subtypes (expressing H5, H7 or H9) have been reported to occasionally infect humans.

-Avian influenza is highly contagious among birds and can spread from farm to farm through the movement of infected animals or contaminated materials (products, vehicles, cages, feed, clothing, etc.).
+Avian influenza is highly contagious among birds and can spread from farm to farm through the movement of infected animals or contaminated equipment (products, vehicles, cages, feed, clothing, etc.).
 The disease can also spread by contact between migratory and domestic birds.

 Why have health authorities been sounding the alarm about avian influenza?